 Social media is increasingly being used to communicate about our research, product candidates, investigational medicines and the diseases our product candidates and investigational medicines are being developed to treat.
 Social media practices in the biopharmaceutical industry continue to evolve and regulations relating to such use are not always clear.
 This evolution creates uncertainty and risk of non-compliance with regulations applicable to our business, resulting in potential regulatory actions against us.
 For example, patients may use social media channels to comment on their experience in an ongoing blinded clinical study or to report an alleged adverse event.
 When such disclosures occur, there is a risk that we may fail to monitor and comply with applicable adverse event reporting obligations or we may not be able to defend our business or the public's legitimate interests in the face of the political and market pressures generated by social media due to restrictions on what we may say about our product candidates.
-There is also a risk of inappropriate disclosure of sensitive information or negative or inaccurate posts or comments about us on any social networking website.
-Furthermore, our employees, affiliates and/or business partners may use social media for their personal use, and their activities on social media or in other forums could result in adverse publicity for us.
+There is also a risk of inappropriate disclosure of sensitive information or negative or inaccurate posts or comments about us on any social media or in other forums could result in adverse publicity for us.
 Any negative publicity as a result of social media posts, whether or not such claims are accurate, could adversely impact us.
 If any of these events were to occur or we otherwise fail to comply with applicable regulations, we could incur liability, face regulatory actions, or incur other harm to our business, financial condition and results of operations.

-Our business and operations would suffer in the event of a system failure.
+\Our business and operations would suffer in the event of a system failure.